 We stand with them against the threats they face, from habitat destruction to the illegal pet trade.
 Southeast Asia’s forests have woken up to gibbon song every sunrise for the past 17 million years, and we intend to keep it that way.

-The SSA is a community of over ninety experts from twenty-one countries.
+The SSA is a community of over 120 experts from 23 countries.
 Between us, we have the greatest repository of gibbon knowledge in the world.